-Purpose of Form
+Purpose of Form 3

-Partnerships, including limited liability companies (LLCs) treated as partnerships, use Form 3 to report their income, deductions, gains, losses, and credits.
+Partnerships, including limited liability companies (LLCs) treated as partnerships, use Form 3 to report their income, gains, losses, deductions, and credits.
 In addition to filing Form 3, partnerships may also be required to file Form 3S to compute their recycling surcharge.
 For an explanation of the surcharge, see page 3.